tanayshah1/student2/_posts/2024-03-22-cbQuizCorrections.md

 - Just tried to use logic and proccess of elimination but honestly didn't work
 - Got humbled

+# Popcorn Hacks:
+1. Binary overflow is when the number trying to be represented is too large for the set number of binary digits we have.
+For example trying to add 1 to 11111111 (255)
+2.
+OR gate:
+def OR_gate(A, B):
+    return A or B

+AND gate:
+def AND_gate(A, B):
+    return A and B
+3. def multiply(x, y):
+    count = 0
+    result = 0
+    while count < y:
+        result += x
+        count += 1
+    return result

 # Reflection

 - My coding and logic skills are improving and the 2021 MCQ was a good source of help